PERSONAL ON-CAMERA INTERVIEWS

 Representing Education Abroad Asia, Dr. Steven A. Martin interviews Anna Nilsson, Thai-Swedish student at Prince of Songkla University, Phuket Campus.
 The video looks at the student who returns to the island after ten years abroad.
 Anna reflects her perspective on the experience of studying in Phuket, Thailand, and shares her feelings on the importance of study abroad, learning, and appreciating and respecting local culture.

 Dr. Steven A. Martin interviews American education abroad student Kay Kay Zanonh, who has been studying at the Faculty of Hospitality and Tourism, Prince of Songkla University, Phuket.
 Kay Kay shares her personal experience on the cost and quality of studying in Phuket compared with her home and friends in the United States.
-The film is intended for Education Abroad Asia students and academic purposes, fostering international awareness and understanding.
+The film is intended for Education Abroad Asia students and academic purposes, fostering international education awareness.